What is covered well

 See per-state FERS, TSP & SS treatment →Inflation, salary growth, FEHB premium inflation, TSP returns, COLA, mortality years, projection horizon, and historical stress-test presets are exposed as scenario assumptions.

-See the Field Guide for input mechanics →Evergreen Note
+See the Field Guide for input mechanics →Rule Sources & Currency

 This page changes whenever coverage changes, so what you read here should match what the calculator actually does today.